 The vast variation of shipping fees adds to the confusion of retailers.
 Vague levies on-base transportation expenses might get perplexing.
 FedEx and UPS put a variety of fees on packages to cover the costs of additional handling or transportation for a specific item.
 Extra shipping costs include

 Typically, private carriers revise their shipping surcharge rates annually or biannually.
 Typically, items such as fuel surcharges change every week.
 This may result in weekly or semiannual increases in retail shipping charges.
 For example, if oil prices increase one week, fuel surcharges will likely increase in the subsequent weeks.
-In addition to the surcharge fee rise, UPS and FedEx have raised their shipping charges by 6-7% in 2023.
+In addition to the surcharge fee rise, UPS and FedEx raised their shipping charges by 6-7% last year.

 Businesses must be aware of the ongoing premium changes for each shipment when utilizing a private carrier.
 Consider the impact these surcharges have on shipping costs after obtaining an up-to-date understanding of the current surcharge rates imposed by shipping carriers.
 In addition, the following must be taken into account: